jrroosevelt/VS2PCG/Card clarifications M-Z.md

 Q: Does the +10/+10 remain on the character because Proteus' **Reality Warping** has been already activated and now Proteus is no longer in the game?

 A: Reality Warping is a Keyword that grants a Super Power.
 If Dark Phoenix calls Keywords the entire Keyword is removed including the Super Power ability.
-If Dark Ph
+If Dark Phoenix calls Super Powers only the Super Power ability of Reality Warping is removed.
+(Mark from Upper Deck)

+Said another way, since a keyword granted all these powers and boosts, if keyword text is removed as a concept then it is like the keyword never existed in the first place.

+^Source: ^Facebook ^Post

 # [Punisher](http://vs.tcgbrowser.com/images/cards/big/def-018.jpg)
 *Set: The Defenders*